nordeim/ledgersg/docs/prompt-1.md

 ---

+Awesome job on your meticulous review, analysis and planning.
+Please keep up the good work in your rigorous and meticulous approach to planning and execution.
+Based on your deep understanding of the codebase gained from your meticulous review of the project documents provided, meticulously review and validate @GEMINI.md against the actual codebase, then plan to compact it to make it concise and yet complete, informative and **accurate** enough to serve as a complete single-source-of-truch briefing document for future invocation of GEMINI CLI coding agent.

+---

 Awesome job on your meticulous analysis, planning and execution.
 Please keep up the good work in your rigorous and meticulous approach to planning and execution.
 Now, please meticulously review and update @README.md , @CLAUDE.md, AGENT.md and @ACCOMPLISHMENTS.md with your major milestone achievements, include things like code changes (updates and additions), enhancements and fixes, lessons learned, troubleshooting guide, any blockers encountered (solved or still persist), any recommended next steps, etc.

 Awesome job on your meticulous analysis, planning and execution.
 Please keep up the good work in your rigorous and meticulous approach to planning and execution.
 Now, please meticulously review and update @README.md , @CLAUDE.md, AGENT_BRIEF.md and @ACCOMPLISHMENTS.md with your major milestone achievements, include things like code changes (updates and additions), enhancements and fixes, lessons learned, troubleshooting guide, any blockers encountered (solved or still persist), any recommended next steps, etc.